Madeleine Brès: Internship and war service

-To this regard, the certificates from other physicians and the hospital administration praise to her performance.
-Professor Broca wrote: "Madame Brès in my opinion, was given the interim intern post.
-In that quality, during two sieges of Paris and through the month of July 1871, she has done her service with such details that no bombardment to our hospital has been able to interrupt.
-Her service has always been perfect and her tenure irreprochable."
+Certificates from other physicians and the hospital administration praised her performance.
+Professor Broca wrote:

+Madame Brès, in my opinion, was appointed provisional intern.
+In that quality, during the two sieges of Paris and through the month of July 1871, she performed her service with such detail that no bombardment of our hospital was able to interrupt.
+Her service has always been perfect and her tenure irreproachable.